-Windows were removed, the elevators were stolen, beds and TVs and windows were taken, leaving behind a skeleton of a building that’s now covered in graffiti, broken glass, and piles of trash.
+Windows were removed, elevators were stolen, beds, TVs, and windows were taken, all leaving behind a skeleton of a building that’s now covered in graffiti, broken glass, and piles of trash.

 It’s an eerie place to explore, especially as most visitors to the nearby viewpoint don’t bother to venture inside, so you feel as though you have the entire hotel to yourself.
 When I visited, there were only half a dozen people in the building, and it was rare for me to hear anything but my own footsteps.

 Dave and I emerged into the interior courtyard and weren’t exactly shocked to discover it looked like a disaster zone.

 Piles of plaster and wood lay on the floor while parts of the ceiling dangled ominously above our heads.
 Previous visitors to the hotel had mentioned in blog posts about spotting signs of previous grandeur, discovering mosaics on the bathroom walls and hints of marble in amongst the algae, but at this point in time, there was next to none of that glamour remaining.

 What was once magnificent was — to put it not in any way politely — now a dump.

 In the summer of 2016, a Caatalan artist named Javier de Riba came to the Monte Palace and was invited to paint the floor of the lobby.
 I couldn’t believe how quickly the deterioration had taken place, from a floor that looked like this to the dirt-covered mess I was standing on just one year later.